MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 * The next plot is an MA plot that shows the relationship between concentration and fold-change across the genes
 * The differentially expressed genes are colored in red and the non-differentially expressed are colored black.
 T
 * The orange dots represent genes in which the counts *were zero in all samples of one of the groups.*
-* The blue line is added at a log-FC of 2 to represent a level for biological significance.
+* The blue line is added at a log-FC of 2 to represent a level of biological significance.

 ```{r}